-- 1. A nonconforming use shall not be changed to any use other than a use allowed in the zoning district in which the property is located. - 2.
-Once changed to a permitted use, the use shall not be changed back to the prior nonconforming use.
+- 1. A nonconforming use shall not be changed to any use other than a use allowed in the zoning district in which the property is located unless a variance is granted. - 2.
+Once changed to a permitted use, the use shall not be changed back to the prior nonconforming use unless a variance is granted.
 The use is deemed changed when an existing nonconforming use is terminated and a new use commences and continues for a period of seven consecutive days, including any change of use in violation of this section.